kserve/kserve/docs/samples/pytorch/README.md

 ## Run a prediction

-Use `kfserving-ingressgatway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.
+Use `kfserving-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

 ```
 MODEL_NAME=pytorch-cifar10